winsock/stackpath-tests/README.md

 Done
 ```

 It works well enough, but doesn't have any unit tests.
-Without tests we can't
+Without tests, we can't
 prove to everyone that the code works and that it doesn't affect other services.

-Look in the `unit-testing/pkg/fizzbuzz_test.go` file and implement unit tests
+Look in the `unit-testing/pkg/fizzbuzz/fizzbuzz_test.go` file and implement unit
-that flex the `FizzBuzz()` function in `unit-testing/pkg/fizzbuzz.go`.
-Think of
+tests that flex the `FizzBuzz()` function in `unit-testing/pkg/fizzbuzz.go`.
+Think
-the different kinds of inputs that can be passed to the function and how it
+of the different kinds of inputs that can be passed to the function and how it
 should act when common and edge cases are used against it.
 Did your tests find
 any bugs in `FizzBuzz()`?
 If so then fix 'em up!
 Can you get greater than 80%
 code coverage with your tests?